 If you’re looking for a cheap fix, perhaps a last-dash escape to warmer climes to see off the summer in style, there are plenty of ways to grab a bargain break, without breaking the bank.
 Cheap holidays come in many different forms, and it doesn’t mean you have to compromise on quality.
 For instance, a [...]

 I promised way back in the middle of the summer that I would get back to offering photography advice again as soon as possible.
 Well, this is as soon as possible.
 My intent is to post one “how to” photography article a month from here on out.
 So here it goes.
 How to Photograph Lightning [...]

-Archaeology, beer and food have motivated author and photographer Jim O’Donnell’s twenty-five years of travel to over forty countries on five continents - and are at least partially to blame for the five languages he is sure he can stumble through.
+Archaeology, beer and food have motivated award-winning author and photographer Jim O’Donnell’s twenty-five years of travel to over forty countries on five continents - and are at least partially to blame for the five languages he is sure he can stumble through.
 Jim is the author of “Notes for the Aurora Society”, and “Rise and Go a collection of 200+ images and short stories from Around the World as well as numerous other sordid tales, articles, half-finished novels, works in progress, essays and other scribbling.
 Jim is the owner and head monkey here at Around the World in Eighty Years.